TheProjecter/python-stdnet/trunk/docs/source/model/structure.rst

 Data-structure Fields
 ============================

-These fields are remote data-structures.
+These fields are remote data-structures such as list, sets and hash tables.
+They can be bound to models so that many-to-many objects relationship can be established.
+All the data-structure fields derives from MultiField.

+.. autoclass:: stdnet.orm.std.MultiField
+   :members:

 .. _listfield: